Service summary:

 • You can email us a copy or post the original documents

-We can return the legalised documents via DHL courier (next-day service), or you can collect them in person.
+We can return the legalised documents via DHL or Royal Mail (next-day service), or you can collect them in person.

 Jump to: How much does it cost? ↓ How long does it take?

-The full order process:
+The order process:

 If you have any questions, please call 0207 0500 692